 What are Biden's notable achievements?

 Biden’s cabinet has been diverse racially, which is an achievement.
 The administration revamped the PSLF (Public Service Loan Forgiveness), which was long overdue.
-The administration also stepped in to ease the supply chain issues.

 Biden hasn’t been able to do much about rising inflation.
 He tried cajoling OPEC+ to increase output but wasn’t successful.
 The administration hasn’t been able to move forward on the Iran Nuclear Deal, which could help add more barrels of oil to global markets.